-- Use “as completed value” instead of the current value
+- Use “as completed value” instead of the current value of the home

-- Finance appraiser required repairs
+- Financing appraiser required repairs

 The renovation process begins once a home is found.
 It may even start before finding the house.
 Either way, it all starts with a discussion of the situation, goals, and options available with our renovation experts.
 Then the basic process follows like this.
 The borrower obtains a detailed improvements bid from a licensed and insured contractor.
 Keep in mind; the borrower may not complete the work.
 Next, the appraisal is ordered, and the cool thing is that the value is based on the “as completed” appraised value.
 Using the value after improvements provides a borrower with more equity to use compared to just the current value.